 Democratic Republic of the Congo (DRC)

-Through ExpandFP, EngenderHealth supports the Ministry of Health to build capacity at zonal health facilities in nine clinics in the greater Kinshasa area, to offer FP daily, and to host special FP events where services are available free of charge.
-These events include free services once a month at the nine facilities and mobile outreach services for communities well beyond the clinic walls, which often serve more than 1,000 clients per week.
+Through ExpandFP, EngenderHealth supported the Ministry of Health from 2013 to 2018 to build capacity at nine health facilities in the greater Kinshasa area to offer FP daily and to host special FP events where services are available free of charge.
+These events included free services one day per month at the nine facilities, as well as mobile outreach services in harder to reach geographies, the latter of which often served more than 2,000 clients across multiple facilities in a single week.

 Ugandan women have a high unmet need for FP and low contraceptive use.
 As of 2011, only 21% of women of reproductive age were using modern contraceptive methods, and just 2% were using hormonal implants.
-By contrast, 34% of Ugandan women would like to space their next birth by two or more years or do not want a child.
-Currently, more than half of all modern contraceptive use in Uganda consists of the injectable (11%).
+By 2016, however, these proportions had grown to 27% and nearly 5%, respectively, reflecting widespread demand for and increasing availability of FP.
+By contrast, 20% of Ugandan women (and 28% of married women) would like to space their next birth by two or more years or do not want a child.
+Currently, approximately half of all modern contraceptive use in Uganda consists of the injectable.
 Offering a broader method mix, with a focus on long-acting reversible contraception, is an important step toward decreasing unmet need and increasing couples’ ability to plan their families.

 EngenderHealth’s FP work spans decades of support for capacity building in clinical methods of contraception, quality improvement approaches, and integration of FP with HIV and AIDs prevention and treatment.
-The ExpandFP project supports two districts (Masaka and Hoima) to improve access to, quality of, and choice of contraceptive methods.
-Extensive work is done via six health facilities in the two districts to build the capacity of service providers in all methods of FP, including long-acting reversible methods (IUDs and hormonal implants) and permanent methods for women and men.
-The project works to improve service quality by supporting initiatives such as client-centered counseling, infection prevention, and logistics management.
-In service delivery, ExpandFP supports special FP days at the clinics as well as mobile outreach services conducted at additional facilities in more rural areas.
-Community outreach involves using government Village Health Teams to inform the community about the special event days, in addition to providing information on contraception overall.
+The ExpandFP project supported two districts (Masaka and Hoima) from 2013 to 2017 to improve access to, quality of, and choice of contraceptive methods.
+Extensive work was done via seven health facilities in the two districts to build the capacity of service providers in all methods of FP, including long-acting reversible methods (IUDs and hormonal implants) and permanent methods for women and men.
+The project worked to improve service quality by supporting initiatives such as client-centered counseling, infection prevention, and logistics management.
+In service delivery, ExpandFP supported special FP days at the clinics as well as mobile outreach services conducted at additional facilities in more rural areas.
+Community outreach involved using government village health teams to inform the community about the special event days, in addition to providing information on contraception overall.
+The project also worked with youth peer educators to provide facility- and community-based youth-friendly health services.

 The ExpandFP project complemented the national FP program by training providers at 21 facilities across Arusha’s and Iringa’s health zones (inclusive of six regions) who would not have been trained with existing resources.
 EngenderHealth and the Ministry of Health and Social Welfare worked to increase daily access to and use of FP at these facilities, as well as using special FP days and mobile outreach services to improve access within hard-to-reach communities.
 The holistic program design also worked to improve the quality of these services, supervision, and the use of data for decision making, particularly for contraceptive security.
 ExpandFP activities in Tanzania were successfully completed in September 2015.

 End-of-project results show that FP service delivery in the six participating districts was significantly expanded over the project period.
-Notably, a total of 160,378 clients adopted contraception between January 2014 and September 2015 (on average, approximately 23,000 clients per quarter), compared with a total of 25,138 clients in the preintervention baseline period between January and December 2013 (on average, approximately 6,300 clients per quarter).
+Notably, a total of 160,378 FP services were provided to clients between January 2014 and September 2015 (on average, approximately 23,000 client services per quarter), compared with a total of 25,138 clients in the preintervention baseline period between January and December 2013 (on average, approximately 6,300 client services per quarter).

 Mobile outreach services reached 57% of these clients, with the remaining 39% served via routine daily services and 4% during special FP days.
 The lower percentage of clients served during special FP days was mainly due to the small number of these events (N=60) versus mobile outreach (N=682) during the reporting period.